Profile

 6. 6

-Roll out the dough into thin sheets and place small mounds of filling at intervals.
+Roll out the dough into thin sheets and place small mounds of the filling spaced evenly apart.

 7. 7